Build It And They Will Not Come: Finding Users For Your SaaS

 The Second Phase Problem

-You add features.
-You fix bugs.
-You polish the UI.
-You record a demo.
-You ship another version.
+You add features, fix bugs, polish the UI, record a demo, and ship another version.
 Every day produces something visible.

 Then you reach the second phase: